 You’ll find this upscale steakhouse at 88 Marketplace, a very large shopping complex just west of Chinatown.
 Inspired by Korean BBQ, each table at Holu has a grill where the server (or you, if you like throwing caution to the wind and/or are a control freak) cooks your steak.
 And the main reason this place is on our Hit List is the incredible quality of the meat.
 Most of it is aged in-house (you can say hi to the impressive selection displayed in the window while you have a drink at the bar), with everything from ribeye and zabuton, to wagyu tongue and A5 Japanese Kobe.
 It’s ordered by the ounce, and our suggestion is to get the $75 meat paradise.
 That allows you to try a portion of everything, along with some banchan-style sides and dessert.
 Come here with a friend who loves meat, or for a group dinner where everyone at the table digs the idea of having a personal chef for the night.

-Do you miss a large dining room and a sea of white tablecloths?
-How about servers in tuxedo jackets preparing a Caesar salad tableside?
-Well, you will find all of these things at Adalina, a new upscale Italian restaurant in the Gold Coast.
-And even though this sounds like the ingredients of a stuffy restaurant, this spot walks the line between fancy and overly formal - both because of the friendly service, and because it’s busy and loud enough that you won’t feel like you’re eating in a library.
-Plus, the food is really good.
-The menu has dishes like gnocco fritto with prosciutto, whipped ricotta, and honey (a fantastic starter) housemade pastas like a wonderful ravioli with corn, truffle, and balsamic drizzle, and entrees like a tender bone-in veal parmigiana.
-So if you’re looking for a celebratory meal but still want the chance to make a joke with the person making your salad, come here.
+We’re not going to lie to you: Adalina is a sh*tshow.
+This busy upscale Italian spot walks the line between fancy and overly formal—you’ll find white tablecloths and servers in jackets.
+But because of the friendly service, and the fact that it’s busy and loud, you won’t feel like you’re eating in a library.
+Plus, the food is good.
+The menu has dishes like gnocco fritto with prosciutto, whipped ricotta, and honey (a fantastic starter) housemade pastas like ravioli with corn, truffle, and balsamic drizzle, and entrees like a tender bone-in veal parmigiana.
+So if you’re looking for a celebratory meal but still want the chance to make a joke with the drunk people at the table next to you, come here.